Skip to Content

 • Your local vet might have weight requirements for your Pitbull to be spayed.
 Some vets suggest dogs should weigh a certain amount before surgery to handle the anesthesia much better.
 The requirements differ between dogs and vets, so it’s best to ask first.

 • Spay education.
-Pitbulls make up the largest number of dogs in US shelters resulting in hundreds of thousands being euthanized yearly.
-Pitbulls have been overpopulated as a result of excessive and unregulated breeding, and they’re also known to have large litter sizes.
-There are many organizations committed to the education on the benefits of spaying Pitties.
+Pitbulls make up the largest number of dogs in US shelters, resulting in hundreds of thousands being euthanized yearly.
+Pitbulls have been overpopulated due to excessive and unregulated breeding and are known to have large litter sizes.
+There are many organizations committed to education on the benefits of spaying Pitties.

 So, why all the differences in opinions?
 And what is the latest scientific advice?